 INTRODUCTION:

 Pelvic exenteration (PE) is a radical procedure involving the resection of multiple pelvic viscera for primary and recurrent pelvic malignancies.
-The median 5-year overall survival for those with locally advanced and locally recurrent rectal cancers undergoing PE has been demonstrated at 38% and 28% respectively1,2 and 40% for gynaecological cancers3.
+The median 5-year overall survival for those with locally advanced and locally recurrent rectal cancers undergoing PE has been reported at 38% and 28% respectively1,2 and 40% for gynaecological cancers3.
 In the case of colorectal cancer, this compares to a 5-year survival <5% without resection4.

 PE carries a high complication rate (up to 80%)5.
 A substantial proportion (up to 40%) of the morbidity after PE can be attributed to pelvic sepsis and perineal wound complications6, with the large pelvic cavity created being a major contributor.
-The sequalae that develops subsequent to the creation of this large pelvic cavity have been termed the ‘empty pelvis syndrome’7.
+The sequalae that develop subsequent to the creation of this large pelvic cavity have been termed the ‘empty pelvis syndrome’7.
 This includes accumulation of fluid and migration of small bowel loops into the pelvis with the potential for pelvic abscess, perineal fluid discharge with perineal wound dehiscence and prolonged ileus or bowel obstruction.
 Additionally, entero-perineal and enterocutaneous fistulas (often arising from entero-enterostomy anastomoses and urine leaks from uretero-conduit anastomoses) can affect nearly 10% of patients undergoing PE and contribute significantly to the ‘empty pelvis syndrome’5.

 In addition to the void created, there are two further aspects of the ‘empty pelvis syndrome’.
 The extensiveness of PE also creates large defects in the pelvic floor as well as the skin.
 Several surgical techniques have been employed that aim to address the ‘empty pelvis’ to prevent these complications including myocutaneous flaps (MCF), synthetic and biological meshes, omental flaps and other pelvis fillers, each with their own advantages and disadvantages.
 Each technique addresses different aspects of the ‘empty pelvis syndrome’.
 MCFs primarily aim to fill the skin defect with the associated muscle bulk providing some means of filling the ‘empty pelvis’, however, it can contribute its own morbidity (e.g., flap loss)8-9.
 The use of muscle-sparing flaps for the ‘empty pelvis’ are less frequently described with uncertain efficacy10.
 Mesh reconstruction replaces the pelvic floor with its reported benefits unclear.
 Reports include reduced long-term incidence of perineal hernia11, however, in the BioPEX randomised controlled trial (RCT)12 the use of biological mesh in extralevator APR was not found to reduce the rates of surgical and non-surgical complications compared to primary closure.
-The use of other pelvic fillers remains controversial, with them showing efficacy in case reports and small cohorts only13-14.
+The use of other pelvic fillers remains controversial, showing efficacy in case reports and small cohorts only13-14.

 To date, there is no consensus on how effective each strategy mitigates the ‘empty pelvis syndrome’.
 Part of the challenge is the paucity and heterogeneity of PE cohorts.
 Many studies also combine the outcomes for PE and APR together15.
 The aim of this systematic review is to evaluate and compare the morbidity of surgical techniques designed to mitigate the ‘empty pelvis’ in an exclusive PE cohort.